ayahosnii/arabic-laravel-docs/events[translated].md

 <a name="registering-events-and-listeners"></a>
 ## Registering Events & Listeners

-The `App\Providers\EventServiceProvider` included with your Laravel application provides a convenient place to register all of your application's event listeners.
+The `App\Providers\EventServiceProvider` included with your Laravel application provides a convenient مناسبًا place to register all of your application's event listeners.
 The `listen` property contains an array of all events (keys) and their listeners (values).
 You may add as many events to this array as your application requires.
 For example, let's add an `OrderShipped` event:

     use App\Events\OrderShipped;
     use App\Listeners\SendShipmentNotification;